INS Vikramaditya: Combat systems

 The combat systems on board the carrier are controlled by LESORUB-E, the computer-aided action information system.
 It gathers data from the ship's sensors and data links and creates comprehensive situational awareness.
 The CCS Mk II communication complex is installed for external communications and the Link II tactical data system enables integration into the Indian Navy's network-centric operations.
 Modern launch and recovery systems are installed for handling different aircraft – the LUNA landing system for MiG-29Ks and the DAPS Landing system for Sea Harriers.
 The Resistor-E automated air-traffic control system has been installed, which assists with approach, landing and short-range navigation down to a distance of 30 metres short of the flight deck to the pilots.
 Along with various other sub-systems, it provides navigation and flight data to ship-borne aircraft operating at long distances from the carrier.

 When delivered, Vikramaditya had yet to be fitted with any onboard armament, leaving her dependent on her battle group for self-defence.
 Gun and missile-based (Barak 1 or Shtil-1) CIWS was reported to be introduced during a short refit in Karwar in April–June 2015.
 The short range missile systems would be replaced by LR-SAM (32 to 48 missiles) post completion of its development.
 The aircraft carrier was fitted with a Barak-1 missile system from the decommissioned during a short refit in Karwar after a year-long operational deployment.
 Earlier the ship was equipped with four AK-630 CIWS systems.
 As of 2022, the LR-SAM system has not been installed and the ship is equipped with 3 Barak in 2×4 VLS configuration, a total of 24 missiles.

 The official expected life span of the ship is 40 years, and she is unlikely to require any major repair work for at least a decade.
 Over 70% of the vessel and her equipment is new, and the remainder has been refurbished.
 Sevmash Shipyard, which upgraded the carrier, will provide warranty servicing, including maintenance for the next 20 years.

 Carrier Battle Group

-The Carrier Battle Group (CBG) led by INS Vikramaditya includes Kolkata-class destroyers, Talwar-class frigates and INS Deepak among others.
+The Carrier Battle Group (CBG) led by Vikramaditya includes s, s and among others.